 COVID-19 is spread predominantly through droplets.
 The design of face shields typically leaves a gap between the face shield and the face which droplets can pass through, whereas masks that are worn closely and completely over the nose and mouth do not have such gaps.
-Hence, the Ministry of Health (MOH) has just announced that with effect from 2 June, masks will now be required as the default when we are outside our home.
+Hence, MOH had announced that from 2 June, masks will now be required as the default when we are outside our home.

 However, MOH also recognises that in some situations, the wearing of face masks may not be practical, and exemption has been given for certain groups of students/children as follows:

 - Children twelve years and below, who may have difficulty wearing and keeping face masks on for a prolonged period of time;

 - Older students who have certified health conditions that may result in breathing or other medical difficulties when a mask is worn for a prolonged period of time.
 This includes some students with special needs that make it challenging for them to wear face masks.

 For these children, face shields could be an option and is not mandatory.

 Schools will also allow primary school students and MK children to use face shields for short periods of time if the children have difficulties wearing face masks for long periods.